Lighting Blessing Lamps at the Holy Miracles Temple for the year of 2021

 This temple is empowered by Holy Gurus of three levels: Shangzun, Jiaozun, and Ruzun.
 They take turns to perform Dharmas at the temple to serve faithful Buddhists.
 Recently, the great Dharma of Uncovering Terma with Direct Verification was performed at the Temple by a Great Mahasattva who is a Yuzun.
 The Buddhist undertakings conducted at the temple are exceptionally rare and magnificent, such as the great Dharma of Holy Fire Offering, the Dharma of Uncovering Terma with Direct Verification performed by the Great Mahasattva Yuzun, and the Refuge Ceremony held for non-Buddhist spirits and celestial beings.
 As of now, this is the only Temple where an Inner-tantric Mandala has been established.
 The hall-blocking Vajra scepter used in establishing the mandala weighs 1,000 jin (approximately 1,100 pounds.)
 It remains at the front entrance of the Grand Hall of Shakyamuni Buddha at the Temple.

-Lighting Blessing Lamps at the Holy Miracles Temple for the Second Half of the Year of 2020
+Lighting Blessing Lamps at the Holy Miracles Temple for the year 2021

-Two options for lighting Blessing Lamps: individual (half year); family (half year)
+Two options for lighting Blessing Lamps: individual (whole year); family (whole year)

 To light Blessing Lamps for ten years or a lifetime, please contact a guest prefect at the Holy Miracles Temple.

 For inquiries about Blessing Lamps, please send email to: email@example.com